pmetzger/simh-docs/docs/simh_faq.md

 ## How do I transcribe a real CD for use with SIMH?

 - First, you may be able to access a real CD directly from within a simulator using RAW device mode to access the device.
-On Linux, and many Unix variants, support direct access to the CD ROM from SIMH:
+Linux, and many Unix variants, support direct access to the CD-ROM from SIMH:

 ```
 sim> set rq1 cdrom